Sunhaloo/Obsidian-Publishing/Learning/Programs/Microsoft Access/Microsoft Access ( 2007 ).md

 2. Many to One ( m:1 ) OR One to Many ( 1:m )
 3. Many to Many ( m:n )

 >Now we are going to learn how to actually do these things in Linux...
-WTF am I saying...
-In MS Access.
+WTF am I saying... in MS Access.
 >I like Linux; I am sorry, I <span style="color: pink;">LOVE</span> Linux!
 But here I am on Windows using MS Access...
 WWWWHHHHHYYYYY!

 ## Setup Relationships in MS Access